Resources, Advocacy and News

 Georgetown Coalition for Public Spaces Petitions to Improve Streateries

 A petition calling for “common-sense re-adjustments” to Georgetown’s streateries programs, launched by the GCPS calls attention to the many issues with upkeep and maintenance of streateries.
-September 18, 2023, Georgetowner
+September 18, 2023, Georgetowner.

 Re-Invisioning Outdoor Dining in Georgetown